malte843/discordbot-for-scapi/README.md

 ### This was build using nodejs v16.17.1

-To use this you need https://github.com/jdjdpsjsjdlsk/rsg-socialclub-api this setup.
+To use this you need https://github.com/jdjdpsjsjdlsk/rsg-socialclub-api setup.

 Setup:
 ```